+- Undue fear of adults

 - Running away

 - Self-harm

 - Suicide attempts

 - Behavioural problems, withdrawal, wetting or soiling, sleep disturbance

 - Behaviour indicating a role reversal in the home, e.g. daughter taking over a mothering role

-Behaviour especially notable in school Learning problems, poor concentration, sudden drop in performance; although it must be noted that for some sexually abused children, school is a haven and they excel and are often reluctant to leave.
-Marked reluctance to partake in physical activities or to change clothes for

-- Marked reluctance to partake in physical activities or to change clothes for activities. - Poor peer group relationships and an inability to make friends. - Regular avoidance and fear of medical examinations.
+Behaviour especially notable in school

+- Learning problems, poor concentration, sudden drop in performance; although it must be noted that for some sexually abused children, school is a haven and they excel and are often reluctant to leave. - Marked reluctance to partake in physical activities or to change clothes for activities. - Poor peer group relationships and an inability to make friends. - Regular avoidance and fear of medical examinations.